 AWS introduced Lambda Layers at re:invent 2018 as a way to share code and data between functions within and across different accounts.
 It’s a useful tool and something many AWS customers have been asking for.
 However, since we already have numerous ways of sharing code, including package managers such as NPM, when should we use Layers instead?

-In this post, we will look at how Lambda Layers works, the problem it solves and the new challenges it introduces.
-And we will finish off with some recommendations on when to use it.
+In this post, we will look at how Lambda Layers works, the problem it solves, and the new challenges it introduces.
+And we will finish off with some recommendations on AWS Lambda use cases in which to use it.

 If you have logged into the Lambda console recently, you might have noticed this “Layers” section just under the function name.

 You can add up to five layers.
 The console will list layers in the current region of your AWS account, which are compatible with the function’s runtime.